wang-bin/QtAV/README.md

 - Multiple video outputs for 1 player
 - Region of interest(ROI), i.e. video cropping
 - Video eq: brightness, contrast, saturation, hue
+- Support renderering 16-bit YUV (e.g. Hi10P) using OpenGL and OpenGL ES2.
+(The 1st player/library support in ES2?
+VLC, XBMC, mplayer does not support now)
 - QML support as a plugin.
 Most playback APIs are compatible with QtMultiMedia module
 - Compatiblity: QtAV can be built with both Qt4 and Qt5.
 QtAV supports both FFmpeg(>=0.9) and [Libav](http://libav.org).